moar-things/inspector-remote/README.md

 [Node.js inspector Session object][inspector.session], which can be used to debug in-process or out-of-process.

-That session object implements functions and events described in the [Chrome DevTools Protocol Viewer][cdt-protocol-viewer].
+That session object can be used to invoke methods, and listen to events, as described in the [Chrome DevTools Protocol Viewer][cdt-protocol-viewer].

 [node 8 inspector]: https://nodejs.org/dist/latest-v8.x/docs/api/inspector.html
 [node 8 inspector cli options]: https://nodejs.org/dist/latest-v8.x/docs/api/cli.html#cli_inspect_host_port